 Coronavirus & M.E.

 It appears that people who are older, those with weakened immune systems and people who have pre-existing conditions (including chronic neurological conditions) are more vulnerable to the virus.
 Myalgic Encephalomyelitis is officially recognised as a neurological disorder; please read Myalgic Encephalomyelitis Diagnosis, Treatment & Prognosis for further details.
-The Royal College of Obstetricians and Gynaecologists have prepared Information for pregnant women and their families regarding COVID-19.
-It is imperative that everyone follow guidelines issued by the World Health Organization, Department of Health & Social Care and National Health Service.
-On 21 September, the Joint Biosecurity Centre recommended that the UK's COVID-19 Alert Level should move from level 3 (COVID-19 epidemic is in general circulation) to level 4 (COVID-19 epidemic is in general circulation, transmission is high or rising exponentially).
+The Royal College of Obstetricians and Gynaecologists has prepared Information for pregnant women and their families regarding COVID-19.
+It is imperative that everyone follows guidelines issued by the World Health Organization, Department of Health & Social Care and National Health Service.
+Please follow the new rules on Face coverings: when to wear one, exemptions, and how to make one.
+If you have a high temperature, a continuous cough and/or problems with your sense of smell or taste, please Get a free PCR test to check if you have coronavirus (COVID-19).
+Everyone in England, including those without symptoms, is able to Order coronavirus (COVID-19) rapid lateral flow tests.
+Everyone is being encouraged to download the official NHS COVID-19 contact tracing app for England and Wales.
 The Office for National Statistics provides the latest data and analysis on Coronavirus in the UK.

-The Coronavirus Act 2020 has received Royal Assent and has come into force.
+The Coronavirus Act 2020 received Royal Assent and came into effect on 25 March 2020.
 The provisions of the Coronavirus Act, which are time-limited for two years, provide emergency legislative measures to address the Coronavirus disease outbreak.

 The Advisory, Conciliation and Arbitration Service has published Coronavirus: advice for employers and employees.
-The Budget has announced a Package of Measures to support public services, individuals and businesses affected by Covid-19.
+The Budget 2021 has set out a path for recovery to support businesses and families as we emerge from the pandemic.

 Local authority education departments and schools should be signposting parents to resources, services and support whilst children who are registered pupils are unable to attend school.
 BBC Bitesize offers lots of resources that are clearly divided into subject and age categories, and the broadcaster has promised to offer lots more in the coming days.
 Ofcom has provided advice on how to Stay Connected during the coronavirus pandemic.